Google Docs Estimate Template: How to Create Fast, Professional Estimates You Can Reuse

 Someone asks for a ballpark.
 You open an old estimate, save a copy, swap the client name, update a few line items, change the dates, recalculate the totals, and hope you did not leave behind pricing or scope language from the last project.
 It works, but it is slow, inconsistent, and full of little ways to look sloppy.

 A proper Google Docs estimate template fixes that.
 You create the layout once, replace the changing parts with variables, and generate polished estimates in minutes instead of rebuilding them every time.
-If you connect the template to Google Sheets, a form, or your CRM, you can automate most of the process and keep your numbers consistent.
+If you connect the template to Google Sheets, a form, or your CRM, you can make quote generation mostly automatic.

-This guide walks through how to build a reusable Google Docs estimate template, what fields to include, how to handle pricing cleanly, and how to automate estimate generation with Doc Variables and Google Apps Script.
+This guide walks through how to build a reusable Google Docs estimate template, what fields to include, how to make pricing flexible, and how to automate the whole thing with Doc Variables and Google Apps Script.

 What an Estimate Template Should Include